Hiking and Yoga in Madeira

 Absolutely not!
 This is far from a standard yoga retreat.
 Don't expect to follow a rigid and strict activity schedule or a restrictive detoxing diet.
 This adventure was designed for people who practice and love yoga, or who are just curious about it and want to experience the amazing benefits it brings for the first time.
 But it’s also fun, with plenty of opportunities to explore the surrounding nature trails on foot, and enjoy delicious food and wine, all in the company of like-minded people.
 Relaxing and not taking yourself too seriously is kind of mandatory here!

 Throughout the trip, you’ll enjoy five yoga classes led by a certified and experienced instructor.
-The sessions will take place in a spacious indoor room, just a few metres from your studios, featuring high ceilings and natural light.
+The sessions will take place in a spacious indoor room within the hotel, featuring high ceilings and natural light.
 Depending on your daily itinerary, the classes will be a mix of morning or evening sessions.
 The primary focus will be on Vinyasa yoga, a dynamic practice that synchronises movement with breath to create a smooth flow between poses.
 Special attention will be given to alignment, helping you achieve balance and efficiency while tailoring the practice to your individual needs and even total beginners.
 There will be also some Hatha yoga included, offering a slower, more focused practice centred around holding postures, breath control, and cultivating inner stillness.
 This provides a complement to the more energetic Vinyasa sessions, fostering stability, mindfulness, and deeper concentration.

 The tap water in Madeira is safe to drink.
 Please bring along your own reusable water bottle to fill up at the hotels, public fountains and at restaurants to avoid buying single-use plastic bottles.